muasiq/unive-one-light/exampleSite/content/_index.md

     title: "Updated Security"
     content: "You can be trust on us about the state of the art security to protect your data"
   - icon: "las la-magnet"
-    title: "Keep everything in one place"
+    title: "Keep Everything in One Place"
-    content: "Whether it is student database,guardian databaase,employee database; Your data is always with you"
+    content: "Whether it is Student database, Guardian databaase, Employee database; Your data is always with you"
   - icon: "las la-tachometer-alt"
-    title: "Always Up-to-date"
+    title: "Always Up-to-Date"
     content: "All the latest technology and lifetime updates to ease your works"
   - icon: "las la-link"
     title: "Insightful Metrics"